dworthen/scf/README.md

 <h1>${greeting} ${person}${punctuationMark}</h1>
 ```

-The first prompt presents a list of choices, `Hello` and `Greetings`, and store the selected choice in a variable titled `greeting`.
+The first prompt presents a list of choices, `Hello` and `Greetings`, and stores the selected choice in a variable titled `greeting`.

 The second prompt takes user input and ensures it passes the requirements defined by the `pattern` regular expression before storing it in a variable titled `person`.